Nutrition at CWC Kansas City

 Breakfast and Lunch

 Families may purchase breakfast or lunch for their child.
 All children whose family qualifies (based on their income) will receive a free or reduced-price meal through the National School Lunch Program.
 Applications for the NSLP will soon be available on our website and can be completed and turned in to the school office.
-Our healthy breakfast and lunch is prepared by Joe Joe’s Catering in Westport.
+Our healthy breakfast and lunch is prepared by American Dining Creations.
 Food is delivered to the school and served to children on a plate.
 Monthly menus will be posted on our CWCKC website.

 Lunch costs $3.80/meal and must be ordered by the week for $19.00 total/week.